How to Brew at Sea

 Quite remarkably a picture of the Menestheus leaving Vancouver for its Far East mission survives.

 N.B.
 Menestheus was a mythical King of Athens.
 In the matter of ships, famously he is associated with those painted black, the ones he brought to Troy.
-The colour scheme during the war was grey for its minesweeping role, then white for the South Pacific tour.
+The colour scheme during the war was grey for its minelaying role, then white for the South Pacific tour.
 The ship was painted a sleek black though when launched as a cargo liner in 1929 by Alfred Holt’s Blue Funnel Line.
-See in general on the ship the entry in Red Duster, the website of the Merchant Navy Association.
+See in general on the ship, its entry in Red Duster, the website of the Merchant Navy Association.